genome/ptero-apis/auth.md

 This is the "Authorization Endpoint" specified in section 3.1 of the [OAuth 2.0 RFC][1].
 Clients should redirect user agents to this endpoint to request access tokens.
-The server must support the "Authorization Code Grant" and "Implicit Grant" as specified in section 4 of the [OAuth 2.0 RFC][1].
+The auth server must support the "Authorization Code Grant" and "Implicit Grant" as specified in section 4 of the [OAuth 2.0 RFC][1].

-As an optimization, the server should check for the existence of the `Authorization` header before performing any potentially time-consuming actions.
+As an optimization, the auth server should check for the existence of the `Authorization` header before performing any potentially time-consuming actions, such as querying the database to verify the `client_id`.

 Query string parameters: